GSA/datagov-ckan-multi/CONTRIBUTING.md

 Branch protection affords the following advantages:

-- branch commit history can not be rewritten
+- branch commit history cannot be rewritten
 - pushes to significant branches can be restricted to a subset of maintainers
 - merges to protected branches can require a status check (e.g., passing tests, pull request reviews, etc.)